jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Goat_Show.md

    scratches can be made.
 Animals must remain in the grounds until 9:00 p.m. on Saturday.
 All animals must be removed by 10:00 a.m.
 Sunday after the fair.
    Exhibitors are responsible for taking down and stacking their own pens and cleaning their area.
-5. Barn Meeting for all exhibitors Tuesday, August 6th at 6:00 p.m. in the Show Tent.
+5. Barn Meeting for all exhibitors Tuesday, August {tuesday} at 6:00 p.m. in the Show Tent.

 ### HEALTH REGULATIONS: